 Skip to main content

-Medications that can cause false positive drug tests
+What can cause a false positive on a drug test?

 These prescriptions—and other substances—can skew the results of a screen for illicit substances

-There are several instances where you may be asked to complete a drug test—employers may require one when you’re applying for a new job, or if you are a student or an athlete.
+There are several instances where you may be asked to complete a drug test—employers may require one when you’re applying for a new job or if you are a student or an athlete.
 Urine drug screens are the most common test (although other body fluids may be analyzed).
-The test itself is simple and painless, and only requires a urine sample.
+The test, an immunoassay that uses antibodies to detect drugs and their metabolites, is simple and painless and only requires a urine sample.
 It can feel a little unnerving to be asked to take a drug test, and it is important to know that there are some medications and other substances that could cause a false positive drug test result.

 What is a false positive drug test?

 A “false positive” result occurs when the analytical drug detection method recognizes some of the molecules in the body as illegal drugs when you haven’t ingested any illegal substances.
-Drugs that are typically screened for include amphetamines/methamphetamines, benzodiazepines, barbiturates, marijuana, cocaine, PCP, methadone, and opioids (narcotics).
+Drugs that are typically screened for include amphetamines, methamphetamines, benzodiazepines, barbiturates, marijuana, cocaine, PCP, methadone, MDMA, and opioids.
+Some of the above, such as benzodiazepines, barbiturates, and prescription opioids like oxycodone, fentanyl, and codeine, may be legally or illegally obtained.
+Other examples, such as cocaine and PCP, are illicit substances.

 Research suggests that 10% to 15% of drug tests yield false negative results.
-While urine drug tests are most commonly used, their accuracy depends on a number of factors, including the frequency of drug use and the how fast the drug is metabolized by the body.
+While urine drug tests are most commonly used, their accuracy depends on several factors, including the frequency of drug use and how fast the drug is metabolized by the body.
 It’s important to note that no drug test is 100% accurate.

 13 medications that cause false positive drug tests